nspcc-dev/neofs-api/proto-docs/object.md

 ### Message Object
 Object structure.
 Object is immutable and content-addressed.
-It means `ObjectID` will change if header or payload changes.
-It's calculated as a hash of header field, which contains hash of object's payload.
+It means `ObjectID` will change if the header or the payload changes.
+It's calculated as a hash of header field which contains hash of the object's payload.

 For non-regular object types payload format depends on object type specified in the header.